 Genworth, a Virginia-based provider of long-term care insurance, conducts an annual survey on the cost of care for seniors.
-The median price for one month in a private room in a nursing home in 2021 was $8,910.
-A semi-private room cost $7,800 a month.
+Nationally, the median price for one month in a private room in a nursing home in 2023 is about $9,584.
+A semi-private room costs $8,390 a month.

 To keep clients living at home longer — even once they need some assistance — all 50 states and the District of Columbia offer some kind of program through Medicaid that lets clients choose a family caregiver who is paid with Medicaid funds.
 Many programs are “participant-driven,” which means participants can choose who will take care of them and Medicaid will pay for some or all of the cost.

 “The vast majority of older adults want to stay in their homes as they age, and allowing them to pay a friend or family member to help with their daily needs can make that possible,” said Susan Reinhard, senior vice president of AARP’s Public Policy Institute.
 “The pandemic provided a push for states to expand this option, and we hope many of them will make their policy changes permanent.

 “Paying family caregivers is a solution that saves states money and meets the growing need for long-term care,” she added.

 How to Become a Paid Caregiver for a Family Member

 Clients must show they need a certain level of care, and caregivers must show they are capable of providing that care.
 If the client needs medical care the loved one isn’t trained for, they cannot be designated as the caregiver.

 The amount of money family caregivers are paid varies among states’ Medicaid programs, the level of care the individual needs and the average wage for a home health aide in each state.
 The programs that allow family caregivers to be paid also go by different names and have different caveats and benefits in each state: